Higor-Dinis/Elliptic/docs/Concepts.md

 float b = a; // Implicit casting
 ```

-In Eliptic, this will result in a compile-time error unless you explicitly convert the integer to a float:
+In Elliptic, this will result in a compile-time error unless you explicitly convert the integer to a float:

 ```Cpp
 int a = 5;